 When you’re a grandparent, it’s important to make the most of the precious family time.
 The bonds between grandparents and their grandchildren can be deep and enduring.
 Those caring for elderly parents are likely to notice the strength of the bond between their parents and their children too.

-As your grandchildren age (and so do you), there’s always new ways to strengthen family ties and provide grandchildren with joyful memories and valuable life lessons.
+As your grandchildren age (and so do you), there are always new ways to strengthen family ties and provide grandchildren with joyful memories and valuable life lessons.

 Here are some ideas to have more meaningful conversations with grandchildren.